 Welcome to the pages for St Mary's Church, Arminghall.
-We are delighted that you have visited our website today, but we would be even more delighted to welcome you to our church for one of our many services or event - details are appearing on these pages as we speak!
+We are delighted that you have visited our website today, but we would be even more delighted to welcome you to our church for one of our services or event - details appear on these pages

 Arminghall church is at the centre of the village, looking over the houses here for many centuries.
 We want to be at the centre of all that is happening in our community, making and deepening relationships with and between people, and sharing the good news about Jesus in all that we say or do wherever we are.
 If you would like to contact someone about Arminghall church, you could email email@example.com.
 Otherwise try clicking on Who's who towards the top of this page.

 The church building is normally open on Saturdays during school term between about 10am-4pm.
 You may find it open at other times as well and you’re very welcome to have a look round.
 We’re also happy to arrange to open on other days if you let us know in advance by emailing as above, or calling 01508 492305.
 Our commitments in our other churches mean that it is often difficult to open on Sundays apart from when there is a service taking place here, but we’ll always do our best to help.

 Rob's message for June

 Posted: Fri, 2 Jun, 2023 (5 days ago) by Rob

 You don’t have to be a pessimist to know there are times in life when all of us feel disappointed.
 Some of us struggle with it a lot, but it’s familiar to everyone.
 There are big, maybe crushing disappointments, and there are the little frustrations which are part of everyday life.